Karplus-Lab-OSU/pgd/docs/source/docker.rst

 ::

-   $ fig run web python ./pgd_splicer/ProcessPDBTask.py --pipein < top-100-selection.txt
+   $ docker-compose run web python ./pgd_splicer/ProcessPDBTask.py --pipein < top-100-selection.txt

 To confirm the number of proteins in the database, use the Django shell:

 ::

-   $ fig run web python manage.py shell
-   Python 2.7.5 (default, Jun 17 2014, 18:11:42)
+   $ docker-compose run web python manage.py shell Python 2.7.5 (default, Jun 17 2014, 18:11:42)
    [GCC 4.8.2 20140120 (Red Hat 4.8.2-16)] on linux2
    Type "help", "copyright", "credits" or "license" for more information.